atimpone/aws-foundation-journey/2-fast-follow-on/2-2-on-premises-network-integration.md

 # On-Premises Network Integration

-This section reviews the typical requirements, introduces common solution options, and provides references to further information to help you determine and take action to enable network connectivity between your on-premises networks and AWS environment.
+This section addresses options and resources to enable network connectivity between your on-premises networks and AWS environment.

 ---
 **Review Notes: For now add ideas and references to existing publicly available resources**